beginning of content

 Why do some people with HIV infection develop AIDS?

-Over time, untreated HIV infection damages the immune system and makes it more difficult to fight infections and cancers.
+HIV damages your immune system and makes it difficult for it to fight infections and stop some cancers from developing.

-Before there were effective treatments for HIV infection, all infected people went on to develop AIDS within about 10 years.
-Today, people with HIV who take effective treatment are unlikely to develop AIDS and will have a near-normal life expectancy.
-This is because these medicines keep the amount of virus in their blood (‘viral load’) under control and protect the immune system.
+Today, if you are living with HIV and take your treatment as prescribed, you are unlikely to develop AIDS and are likely to live a long and healthy life.
+This is because these medicines keep the amount of virus in your blood ('viral load') under control and protect your immune system.

 What are the effects of AIDS?